Australia, Diamonds and Love

 Well, I kept it.
 Don't recall if we ever discussed it.
 We spent two weeks in Australia.
 I climbed the Sydney Harbor Bridge, he spent a day wandering around Homebush Bay, site of the 2000 Olympics.
 We spent time in the Blue Mountains with family and enjoyed time at the Coffs Harbor Zoo with friends.
 We spent days and nights in The Rocks and the quays; enjoying the sights by day and the romance at night on the water.

 The necklace loved Australia too.
 After our third grandchild was born, I renamed it my "Sunshine, Star and Flower" necklace....the nicknames I'd given the kids.
 After the twins came along, he said I needed to go back to calling it my 'laugh and love' necklace.
-And so I did; but in my heart it's always been my Australia/Valentine/I Love You necklace.
-It's been sitting on the dresser for awhile waiting for a new chain.
-That's going to be my gift to myself this Valentine's Day!
+And so I did; but in my heart it's always been my Valentine necklace.
+I’ll wear it again when I go back someday, as we promised each other we would.

 Posted by Joan Stommen